Liotey/technical-test/README.md

-# Please fork this project to make your work invisible to other candidates :)
+# Please don't fork this project anymore, but [duplicate](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) it to make your work invisible to other candidates, then send the link to me by e-mail.

 # Technical test